clairemerot/Tutorial_SV/03_LR/README.md

 Be aware that several SV callers are available and, depending on your data, you may favour one over the others or decide on using several tools.
 ```
-sniffles -i ~/workshop_materials/structural_variants/ONT/indA59.bam --reference ~/workshop_materials/structural_variants/assemblies/ref.fasta  --vcf 03_LR/fri59.vcf –minsupport 10
+sniffles -i ~/workshop_materials/structural_variants/ONT/indA59.bam --reference ~/workshop_materials/structural_variants/assemblies/ref.fasta --minsupport 10 --vcf 03_LR/fri59.vcf
 ```
 You can open the vcf and explore it.
-What are the different pieces of information available?
+What are the different pieces of information available for each variant?
 How does it differ from a vcf of SNPs?
 What kind of filters or classifications may you want to implement for subsequent analysis?

 ### Visualise SVs and validate breakpoints